MicrosoftDocs/visualstudio-docs.es-es/docs/vs-2015/misc/migrate-apps-to-the-universal-windows-platform-uwp.md

         <VisualStudioVersion>14.0</VisualStudioVersion>
     ```

-8. Busque \<PropertyGroup > elementos que estén configurados para la plataforma AnyCPU como parte del atributo Condition.
+8. Find \<PropertyGroup> elements that are configured for the AnyCPU platform as part of the Condition attribute.
 Quite estos elementos y todos sus elementos secundarios.
 AnyCPU no es compatible con las aplicaciones de Windows 10 en Visual Studio 2015.
-Por ejemplo, debe quitar \<PropertyGroup > elementos como los siguientes:
+For example, you should remove \<PropertyGroup> elements like these ones:

     ```xml
     <PropertyGroup Condition=" '$(Configuration)|$(Platform)' == 'Debug|AnyCPU' ">